surveysolutions/docs/content/questionnaire-designer/questions/categorical-overview.md

 - All categories in categorical questions must have distinct numeric integer codes (may be negative or positive or include 0).

-- Any of the above-mentioned question variants may involve a filter imposed on the categories, (except the linked questions for which the source of categories has been specified as a text-list question).
+- Any of the above-mentioned question variants may involve a filter imposed on the categories.

 - Any of the non-linked variants of the questions may utilize either the categories specified directly in the question, or reusable categories defined at the questionnaire level.